Deep Kronecker neural networks: A general framework for neural networks with adaptive activation functions: Computational Examples

 In this test case we will show the ability of the Rowdy-Net to achieve the machine zero loss value.
 We also compare the performance of fixed, L-LAAF and Rowdy-Net with different number of terms.
 We consider the discontinuous nonlinear function given by

 The loss function consists of only the data mismatched term.

 The domain is [-3, 3] and the number of training points is just 5, which are fixed for all cases.
-We used a single hidden-layer with 40 neurons, cosine activation function and the learning rate is 8.0e-6.
+We used a single hidden-layer with 40 neurons, cosine activation function, and the learning rate is 8.0e-6.
 Figure \ref{fig:Test0} shows the loss function, and it can be observed that with just a 2-layer shallow neural network the loss function for Rowdy-Net approaches machine zero precision very quickly.
 The right figure gives the performance comparison for the fixed, L-LAAF and the Rowdy-Net$K$ (where the number $K$ signifies the first $K$ number of terms used in the computations) for the scaling factor $n = 10$.
 The Rowdy network performs consistently well by increasing the number of terms.
 The right figure shows the effect of scaling factor on the performance of the network.
 It can be seen that by increasing the scaling factor the network can be trained faster.
-As discussed before, the initialization of all adaptive activation functions is done such that they are the same as the fixed activation function at initial step, hence, all loss functions start from the same point in all the cases.
+As discussed before, the initialization of all adaptive activation functions is done such that they are the same as the fixed activation function at initial step, hence, all loss functions values start from the same point in all the cases.
 Table \ref{TableTC1} shows the comparison of the total normalized computational cost required for the fixed activation function, L-LAAF and the Rowdy-Net with 3,6 and 9 terms.

 In this case, the time required for fixed activation function is taken as a baseline.
 By increasing the number of terms in the Rowdy-Net, the computational time increases.
 Keeping $\phi_1$ as cosine activation function, we also compare the Rowdy-Net9 with different choices for $\phi_k, k\geq 2$ as defined below:

-and in the case of KNN$_3$, the $\phi_k$'s are chosen randomly as $\phi_2 = \tanh, \phi_3 = \text{sigmoid},\phi_4 = \text{elu},\phi_5 = \text{ReLU}$ $\phi_6 = \tanh,\phi_7 =\tanh,\phi_8 = \text{Softmax},\phi_9 = \text{Swish}$.
+and in the case of KNN$_3$, the $\phi_k$'s are chosen randomly as $\phi_2 = \tanh, \phi_3 = \text{Sigmoid},\phi_4 = \text{elu},\phi_5 = \text{ReLU}$ $\phi_6 = \tanh,\phi_7 =\tanh,\phi_8 = \text{Softmax},\phi_9 = \text{Swish}$.
 Figure \ref{fig:Test13} shows the comparison of the loss functions for these activation functions; clearly, Rowdy-Net9 is trained faster.